 You loved a man who treated you like absinthe, half poison and half god.
 He tried to sweeten you, to water you down.
 So you left.
 And now you have your heart all to yourself again.
 A heart like a stone cottage.
 Heart like a lover’s diary.
 Hope like an ocean.

-wishesintotheair asked: Lazy Yogi, I find it hard to keep motivated to meditate.
+wishesintotheair said: Lazy Yogi, I find it hard to keep motivated to meditate.
 I will meditate every day for a few weeks, then randomly lose my motivation and stop.
 Why does this happen?
 How can I keep myself motivated?
 I love meditation and the way it makes me feel, but for some reason I just can't keep my motivation.
 Your help is appreciated.
 Namaste :)

 You cannot depend on motivation to carry you the whole way through.
 Some days you just wont feel like meditating.
 Then what?
 Meditate anyway!
 It is on those days that you may discover something interesting.